Germinating the seeds

 I recommend growing them indoors until they're at least 3 months old.
 For lighting, you may use a fluorescent bulb kept about 4-6 inches (10-15 cm) from the plants.
 Do not use incandescent (screw-in) bulbs, even if they're called "plant bulbs".
 You can also put them in filtered sunlight.
 Protect them from strong, direct sun.

 Watering - Aim to keep the soil evenly moist most of the time.
-Do not let the soil dry out.
-A moisture meter probe works well for monitoring this.
-You can buy it at garden and hardware stores for about $5.
+Do not let the soil dry out, but don't keep it constantly saturated either.

 Fertilizing - For the first 8 weeks, give a very light dose of liquid fertilizer (about 1/8 strength) once a week.
 Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and complete.
 After 8 weeks, you may switch to a granular fertilizer if you wish.

 It's normal for older leaves to occasionally turn yellow and drop, but if it seems excessive, check that the soil isn't too dry down in the root zone.
-If it's moist, the plant may need more fertilizer.
+If you're sure the soil has been moist enough, the plant may need more fertilizer.

 Repotting - Repot your plants to larger containers whenever the plant becomes root-bound.
 Water the soil before repotting, to keep the soil ball from breaking apart, which can damage the roots.